bernardopacini/ReadTheRecipe/source/meat/bakedChicken.rst

 -----

 #.
 Preheat oven to 380.
 #.
-Place chicken thighs in the bottom of a baking dish, season as desired.
+Place chicken thighs in a single layer in the bottom of a baking dish, season as desired.
 #. *(Optional)* Prep vegetables and/or potatoes (slice, season, add oil, etc.) and add to the pan with the chicken.
 #.
 Place in oven, bake for 45 minutes (or until chicken reaches an internal temperature of 165 degrees).